Regulation of residential care for older people

 Before July 2009 the Health Service Executive (HSE) was responsible for the registration and inspection of private and voluntary residential care services and provided inspection reports up to that date.

-HIQA inspect residential services and re-register each centre every 3 years.
 The inspections are a mixture of both announced and unannounced visits.
-These happen by day and also in the evenings, at weekends and at night.
+They can happen at any time.
+This includes during the day, evenings, and weekends or at night.

-The registration and inspection process is completely independent and reports are published after every inspection.
-These inspection reports provide information to the residents themselves, their families and the general public about the standards of care in individual centres.
+The registration and inspection process is independent and reports are published after every inspection.
+The inspection reports provide information to residents, their families and the general public about the standards of care in individual centres.

-The National Standards for Residential Care Settings for Older People in Ireland (pdf) are intended to help to ensure that the needs of people living in residential accommodation are met.
-There is also a guide to the standards (pdf)and a leaflet on registration and inspection (pdf).
+The National Standards for Residential Care Settings for Older People in Ireland (pdf) aim to make sure the needs of people living in residential services are met and that there is a high quality of care.

-There are 35 standards which aim to help people participate in, and contribute to, daily life.
+The standards aim to help residents participate in, and contribute to, daily life.

-If you, a member of your family or someone acting on your behalf have concerns about your care, you should first try to resolve these at a local level, with the management of the care service.
+If you, a member of your family or someone acting on your behalf have concerns about your care, you should first try to resolve these with the management of the residential service.

-HIQA do not have the power to investigate individual complaints but you can report any concerns you have to HIQA.
-HIQA can use the information to decide whether the service is meeting the national standards and regulations, and to check whether the service is meeting the needs of the people who live there.
-If HIQA find they are not, they can take action to make sure that services are improved.
+HIQA do not have the power to investigate individual complaints but they can use the information to decide whether the service is meeting the needs of the people who live there.
+If HIQA find they are not, they can take action to make sure that care services are improved.

 You can inspect the registers of residential centres for older people and the inspection reports on the HIQA website.
 Apply to individual residential care services for details of their cost and conditions.

-More information on the registration and inspection of residential care services, as well as on the National Standards, is available from HIQA.
+More information on the registration and inspection of residential care services, as well as on the National Standards, is available on the HIQA website.